awsdocs/aws-go-developer-guide/doc_source/setting-up.rst

 which type to use for your scenario, see :aws-gr:`Best Practices for Managing AWS Access Keys <aws-access-keys-best-practices>`.

-To set up your credentials for use with the AWS SDK for Go, see :doc:`configuring-sdk`.
+To set up your credentials for use with the |sdk-go|, see :doc:`configuring-sdk`.

 .. _packages: